Accessibility Tools

 * Availability of a bursary is dependent on your highest relevant academic award and the subject in which you are training to teach.
 To receive a bursary or scholarship you must be entitled to support under the Student Finance England criteria.
 Bursaries are available to trainees with a first, 2:1, 2:2, Master’s or PhD.
 Availability is dependent on your highest relevant academic award and the subject in which you are training to teach.

-Scholarships of £29,000 are available in Chemistry, Computing, Mathematics and Physics, and £27,000 in Geography and Languages for some trainees.
+Scholarships of £31,000 are available in Chemistry, Computing, Mathematics and Physics, and £28,000 in MFL (French, German and Spanish only) for some trainees.
 These prestigious awards are aimed at high-quality graduates with a 2:1 or first-class degree.
 The scholarship will be instead of the standard bursary, but trainees who are not awarded the scholarship will still be eligible for the standard bursaries.
 For further information, visit the appropriate subject association website:

 Visit www.getintoteaching.education.gov.uk or www.gov.uk for further information.